syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ![Click Scheduler page](../images/Salesforce-click-scheduler.png)

-N> You can check out the complete working example of this **JavaScript Scheduler** integration into salesforce on this [GitHub repository](https://github.com/SyncfusionExamples/salesforce-integration-in-ej2-javascript-scheduler) as follows.
+N> You can also explore our [**JavaScript Scheduler**](https://www.syncfusion.com/javascript-ui-controls/js-scheduler) example to knows about the Salesforce integration.